-- \ Instructor does not use e-mail for course related correspondence. - \ For student study resources see http://soci.ucalgary.ca/18/jfstud.htm - \ The instructor may make some changes to course deadlines, timing, format, and content. - \ Concerns about evaluations and grades must be first put in writing, including the grounds and rationale for said concerns, and submitted to the instructor in advance of a meeting being scheduled at a mutually convenient time. - \ Make up exams (e.g., with official medical documentation) dates and times will be at the discretion of the instructor during department scheduled times only).
+- Please note the instructor uses limited email for substantive or content related course issues because it is an inefficient means for assisting students.
+Instead, the instructor is available at various times weekly throughout the term to assist you and you are encouraged to use Dr. Arnold as a resource throughout the course.
+It is my pleasure to assist you with this course.
+Please use the email above to report an absence from class or to set up an appointment during office hours. - Office hours can also be scheduled at mutually convenient times. - For student study resources see http://soci.ucalgary.ca/18/jfstud.htm - The instructor may make some changes to course deadlines, timing, format, and content. - Concerns about evaluations and grades must be first put in writing, including the grounds and rationale for said concerns, and submitted to the instructor in advance of a meeting being scheduled at a mutually convenient time. - Make up exams (e.g., with official medical documentation) will be during Department of Sociology make-up scheduled dates and times. - All audio or video recording in class must have prior written permission from the instructor.